johnrwatson/si-assessment-ie3/README.md

 Hopefully this makes it easier to follow the path I have taken.
 I have also outlined the reasoning behind each of the bullets in the below list, along with the PR(s) that added that functionality if that helps.

+## General Summary of Functionality:
+1. Cut main and raise a PR back in with any changes you wish to introduce
+2. CI will run off the PR and run build, testing + docker upload into GCR
+3. On merge into main the commits will be analysed and the relevant tag will be added to the HEAD commit of main based on the commit messages.
+4. Once the tag is added, a new workflow run will start to promote that tag/build into the development environment.

 ## Path Checklist

 1. Development Flow: Branch protection, code integrity, and establish development flow: